18 Amazing Restaurants In Kensington

 9. Ffiona’s, W8 4BA.

 One of Kensington’s most important streets is Kensington Church Street, connecting Kensington to bohemian Notting Hill, and it’s here that you’ll find Ffiona’s.
-Their brunch is the stuff of legends, from a full English to French toast and fluffy buttermilk pancakes.
+Their brunch is the stuff of legends, from a full English breakfast to French toast and fluffy buttermilk pancakes.
+It also serves one of the best Sunday roasts in Kensington.
 For dinner, the house speciality is the chicken Kiev, a free-range chicken breast stuffed with garlic butter and served on a pink peppercorn sauce.
 True to their ethos of being “inclusive not exclusive”, they offer plenty of dairy-free, gluten-free and vegan options too.

 10. Churchill Arms Pub, W8 7LN.